30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 This is one of those travel packing hacks that works… but only if you do it smartly.

-Heavy coats, jackets, boots, or chunky layers take up a lot of space inside your luggage, so wearing them during travel can free up room in your suitcase.
+Heavy coats, jackets, boots, or chunky layers take up a lot of space inside your luggage, so wearing them during travel can free up room in your suitcase and help you pack more efficiently.

 That said, I don’t believe in suffering for the sake of packing light.